 Hélène Prigent et Marie le Drian

 In 2009, the Fondation des Treilles welcomed the 2008 laureates and first winners of the author’s residency prize : Marie Le Drian and Hélène Prigent.

 Marie Le Drian

-Marie Le Drian was born in Lanester (Morbihan).
+Marie Le Drian was born in Lanester (Morbihan, Brittany).
 She studied in Rennes, then worked in Paris for several years.
 She published her first story Keraliguen in 1983.
-Short stories and novels followed including Le Petit bout du L (The Little End of the L) (Laffont) and Hôtel maternel (Maternal Hotel) (Julliard).
+Short stories and novels followed including Le Petit bout du L (the little end of the L), at Laffont editions, and Hôtel maternel (maternal hotel), at Julliard.
 In 1999, she obtained a scholarship from the Canton of Berne (Switzerland) and spent a year in the bilingual city of Bienne, during which she wrote La Cabane d’Hippolyte (Hippolyte’s hut), which obtained the Brittany Prize 2001 and the Novel Breizh prize in 2001.

 On her return to France, she left Paris and moved permanently to Brittany, Clohars-Carnoët (Finistère) where she devoted herself to writing.
-Attention éclaircie (lightened attention), her latest novel, was published in 2007 at the Éditions de la Table Ronde.
-Marie Le Drian benefited from a writing residency of the Fondation des Treilles where she stayed as a resident for four months.
+Her next novel Attention éclaircie (lightened attention) was published in 2007 at the Éditions de la Table Ronde.
+Marie Le Drian benefited from a writing residency at the Fondation des Treilles where she stayed for four months.

 Publications issued from the “Author’s Residency prize”

 Emmanuel Ruben, Sur la route du Danube, éditions Rivages, Laureate of the Nicolas Bouvier Prize 2019

 Olivier Dhénin, Aquis Submersus, éditions Les petites Allées